ifarbod/ifarbod/README.md

 ### Hello! 👋🏻

-- I'm a self-taught software engineer; mostly working on game related projects.
+- I'm a self-taught software engineer with 7+ years of experience; mostly working on game related projects.
 - I can be reached on [Twitter](https://twitter.com/ifarbod).
 - I'm currently working on a game-engine for open-world and first-person shooter games.
 - I write my code in Visual Studio 2022 and/or Visual Studio Code on Windows 10.